Human factors in diving equipment design: Gloves

-Bailout sets for surface-supplied diving are usually back mounted to keep the driver's arms and front clear for working.
-The position of the cylinder valve behind the shoulders where it does not interfere with head movement can be difficult to impossible for a helmeted diver to reach, particularly in an emergency.
-Therefore, the cylinder valve is conventionally opened fully before the dive and the bailout valve at the helmet closed.
-In diver jargon this is reported as "on at the tap, off at the hat" during pre-dive checks.
-An alternative arrangement which allows the diver easier access to the cylinder valve, is to wear the bailout cylinder inverted, with the cylinder valve in the small of the back where it is relatively easy to reach.
-This configuration requires a longer than standard second stage hose feeding intermediate pressure gas to the bailout block, but these are generally available off the shelf.
-The inverted arrangement may put the cylinder valve and regulator first stage at more risk of impact damage when the diver is out of the water, and when dressing the diver.

-Training specific to basic open circuit cylinder configuration is considered desirable, as the skills required are safety-critical, and vary significantly between the standard single back-mount, twin back-mount, back-mount with stage or bailout cylinders, and side-mount.
+Lifting bags

-Surface-supplied gas supply manifolds
+Surface-supplied gas panels

-Breathing gas supplied to divers from the surface is routed through a surface control manifold, the gas panel, and may also pass through a manifold in an open or closed diving bell.
+Breathing gas supplied to divers from the surface is routed through a surface control manifold and the gas panel, and may also pass through a manifold in an open or closed diving bell.
 The surface gas panel may be operated by the diving supervisor or a designated gas man, and the bell panel is the responsibility of the bellman.
 The gas panels are arranged so that it is clear to the operator which valves and gauges serve each diver.
 The surface standby diver may be supplied from an independent panel with independent gas supplies, so the standby diver is isolated from gas supply problems that may affect the working divers.

-Considerations for gas panel design include:
+Gas panels may be integrated with voice communication equipment.